 The trees are also susceptible to powdery mildew, scale, fire blight, rust, apple scab, canker, and leaf spot.
 Fire blight is a serious problem that can destroy affected trees.
 Certain crabapple cultivars, however, are resistant to some diseases.

 Propagation and Landscape Uses

 If you want to propagate a crabapple tree, the best methods for growing a new plant include budding and grafting.
 Trees also can be grown from softwood cuttings.
-Because of their size and abundant foliage, crabapple trees are useful for privacy yet do not grow tall enough to interfere with overhead utility wires.
+Because of their size and abundant foliage, crabapple trees are useful as ornamental trees for privacy yet don't grow tall enough to interfere with overhead utility wires.
 Planting rows of the trees will shield your property from the view of passersby.

 - University of Maine Cooperative Extension: Flowering Crabapples for Maine

 - The Morton Arboretum: Japanese Flowering Crabapple

 - California Polytechnic State University, Urban Forest Ecosystems Institute: "Dolgo" Crabapple